nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 There are many uses for this word, here are some examples:
 * Hardware - a keyboard and mouse are an interface to the computer
 * Software - The icons on your phone is a 'user interface'
-* Programming language - A way to specifyabstract rules for object usage
+* Programming language - A way to specify abstract rules for object usage

 A 'clickable' interface.
 An object must implement these functions for other code to be able to see it as a 'clickable' object.